About

 Workshop

-Practical session exploring how residents can influence local planning and development decisions.
+Practical session exploring how citizens can influence national debates and decisions.

 Activities